skim6281/DOMDOMDOM/README.md

 ##### `html`
   If no arguments are given, it gets the HTML contents of the first element in the set of matched elements.
 If a string is given, it sets the HTML contents of every matched element to that string.
 ##### `empty`
-  Remove child nodes of the set of matched elements
+  Remove child nodes of the set of matched elements.
 ##### `append`
-  Insert content to the end of each element
+  Insert content to the end of each element.
 ##### `attr`
   If one argument given, it gets the value of an attribute for the first element in the set of matched elements.
-If two arguments given, it sets one or more attributes for every matched element
+If two arguments given, it sets one or more attributes for every matched element.
 ##### `addClass`
-  Adds the specified class to each matched element
+  Adds the specified class to each matched element.
 ##### `removeClass`
-  Removes specified class from each matched element
+  Removes specified class from each matched element.
 ##### `children`
-  Get children of each matched element
+  Get children of each matched element.
 ##### `parent`
-  Get the parent of each matched element
+  Get the parent of each matched element.
 ##### `find`
-  Get descendants of each matched elements filtered by selector
+  Get descendants of each matched elements filtered by selector.
 ##### `remove`
-  Remove the set of matched elements from the DOM
+  Remove the set of matched elements from the DOM.
 ##### `on`
-  Add an event handler for one or more events to the selected elements
+  Add an event handler for one or more events to the selected elements.
 ##### `off`
-  Remove an event handler
+  Remove an event handler.